MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-build-segments.md

 **Example**: Let’s say you want to create a query for leads with a company size of more than 10,000 employees whose parent accounts are in the Consumer Services or Financial Services industries, **but not** leads with a budget of less than $20,000.

 To create the segment from the above example, create a new segment in Customer Insights - Journeys for leads whose company size is 10,001 or more.
 Open the **Elements** pane by selecting the top icon on the menu on the right side of the window.
 Then, go to the **Attributes** tab and search for the **Budget Amount** attribute.
 Select the icon to the left of the attribute name from the results list.
-A contextual menu will appear, allowing you to add the attribute to an existing or new group.
+A contextual menu appears, allowing you to add the attribute to an existing or new group.

 > [!div class="mx-imgBorder"]
 > ![add a new group to a segment](media/real-time-marketing-add-a-new-group.png "add a new group to a segment")